kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 ``ts`` specifies the tile size to be used, whereas strat is the tile size limitation strategy.
-The *areas of interest* algorithm splits the multi­dimensional array into tiles aligned with the areas of interest so that future accesses to those areas result in no cells outside the area being loaded from disk.
+The *areas of interest* algorithm splits the multidimensional array into tiles aligned with the areas of interest so that future accesses to those areas result in no cells outside the area being loaded from disk.
 In order to perform this, the algorithm first calculates a maximum partition of the space using the *directional